pidario/gemfarm/README.md

 `apt install nginx certbot python3-certbot-nginx`

-create default configuration, for example in `/etc/nginx/sites-available/default` (it might already exist, in this case, overwrite all the lines):
+create default configuration, for example in `/etc/nginx/sites-available/default` (it might already exist, in this case, overwrite all the lines, unless you need them for some reason; if you do not have other sites on the same server, you're probably fine):

 ```
 server {